StarstationHaven/HourOfE/src/content/episode/jerry-daniels-sr-master-barber.md

 ---
 Mr. Jerry Daniels is a Master Barber in Buffalo, New York.
 He has won many awards.
 Mr. Daniels has a barber ministry, providing haircuts in the hospitals and local schools. \
 \
-He is the son of Rev Frank Daniels and Mrs. Marietta Daniels from Cordele, Georgia.
+He is the son of Rev Frank Daniels and Mrs. Marietta Daniels from Cordele, Georgia.\
+\
+Originally aired on 107.9 FM WUAF FM, Lake City, Florida in 2024